whosonfirst/py-mapzen-whosonfirst-languages/README.md

 # py-mapzen-whosonfirst-languages

-Python tools for working with languages (specifically RFC5646) and Who's On First data
+Python tools for working with languages (specifically RFC5646 and ISO639) and Who's On First data

 ## Usage